cube-js/cube/CONTRIBUTING.md

 Cube.js is written in plain JavaScript, but some parts have already been migrated to TypeScript.

-1. After cloning Cube.js repository run `$ yarn install` and `$ yarn lerna bootstrap` in root directory.
+1. After cloning Cube.js repository run `$ yarn install` in root directory.
 2. Use `yarn tsc:watch` to start TypeScript compiler in watch mode.
 3. Use `$ yarn link` in `packages/cubejs-<pkg>` to add these package to link registry.
 3. Create or choose an existed project for testing.